 If relying on barcodes, you'll need one barcode label per asset (typically bundled with the barcode tracking software), and at least one barcode scanner per asset storage location.
 If you're using QR codes, a smartphone or tablet will be able to scan them just as easily as a scanner, which may save costs if your workers already use them.

 Most software solutions are cloud-based: Business managers subscribe on a monthly or, more often, annual basis in order to gain access to a software that gathers data from their asset tracking hardware into a central location.
-Since it's cloud-based, any updates or debugging is handled by the software provider, so there's no need for a dedicated IT professional.
+Since it's cloud-based, any updates or debugging will be handled by the software provider, so there's no need for a dedicated IT professional.

 Top Asset Tracking Companies